eJIFCC - The electronic Journal of the International Federation of Clinical Chemistry and Laboratory Medicine

 Borut Božič, University Medical Center, Lubljana, Slovenia

-Nilda E. Fink, Universidad Nacional de La Plata, La Plata, Argentina
+Nilda E. Fink, Universidad Nacional de La Plata, Argentina

 Bruce Jordan, Roche Diagnostics, Rotkreuz, Switzerland